- 1:30 Supreme Novices Hurdle

 He then stepped in class and went to Ascot for the Clarence House Chase, he only faced four rivals but was very impressive and won the race for the third time by a comfortable 7 lengths.
 There is no doubt he’s happy at two miles for the most part but has found no problem stepping up in trip when it’s required, you do just wonder whether he’s vulnerable here more than anywhere.

-A victory for the North would go down very well amongst racegoers and Malcolm Jefferson could be the trainer to provide it.
-Some will remember his amazing double with Cape Tribulation and Attaglance in 2012 so he certainly knows what it takes.
+A victory for the North would go down very well amongst racegoers and Ruth Jefferson could be the trainer to provide it.
+Her father Malcolm died this year and Ruth has taken over the reigns.
+Some will remember the yards amazing double with Cape Tribulation and Attaglance in 2012 so they certainly knows what it takes.

-Paul Nicholls is tempted to run the 6yo Frodon, he doesn’t really have many other options and this improving youngster slammed a decent field at Cheltenham by 17 lengths last time out so is probably worth a try in better company.
+Paul Nicholls is tempted to run the 6yo Frodon, he doesn’t really have many other options and this improving youngster slammed a decent field at Cheltenham by 17 lengths and then last time out ran with plenty of credit behind Waiting Patiently so is probably worth a try here.

 Gigginstown House Stud have a couple of entries that are worth mentioning, they had a decent Cheltenham last year but would to win their ‘own’ race for the first time.
 Henry De Bromhead saddles Balko Des Flos who was a good second at Leopardstown in the Christmas Chase over three miles.
 He would be better suited by this trip and is still improving at the age of seven.